sailpoint-oss/developer.sailpoint.com/products/idn/docs/event-triggers/early-access/index.md

 # Early Access Event Triggers

-New event triggers that are undergoing active development may appear in the early access event trigger list.
-These triggers can be utilized by submitting a support ticket to have them enabled in your tenant.
+New event triggers undergoing active development may appear in the early access event trigger list.
+You can use these triggers by submitting a support ticket to have them enabled in your tenant.
 Because these triggers are early access, they are subject to change at any time.